wangxt0306/Basket-Hetero/README.md

 PROGRAMS       --- contains R code to call the Rcpp programs and save the desired results

-		   bma-A.R: Contains inputs corresponding to a different endpoints case and outputs results for TableA1-A2
+		   bma_A.R: Contains inputs corresponding to a different endpoints case and outputs results for TableA1-A2

 RESULTS        --- contains an example result file of a different endpoints case